ni-lab/CellTypeSpecificAccessibilityPrediction/README.md

 * UK Biobank GWAS summary statistics can be downloaded from the Neale lab server using the `download_gwas_sumstats.sh` script ([link]())

 ## Analysis

+Within the `scripts/` directory, a README within each subfolder describes how to perform the relevant analysis.